kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-23-what-is-sol.md

 subtitle: What is Solana used for?
 Is Solana better than Ethereum?
 Is solana a good investment?
 Solana vs Cardano
 description: Solana is a popular blockchain platform for smart contracts and decentralized applications.
 The idea of ​​​​creation appeared in 2017 amid problems with scaling in Bitcoin and Ethereum.
 image: /assets/img/posts-img/sol/what-is-solana.webp
-categories:
+tags:
+- solana price
+- solana price prediction
+- solana crypto
+- solana nft
-  - what
+- solana news
-  - solana
+- solana price prediction 2030
-  - sol
+- solana blockchain
 permalink: "/what/sol/"
 paginate: true
 ---